-The change of time depressed me a bit, because now there is no way for me to leave work when it’s still light.
-Also since coming back I started exercising again which means getting up at 6:30, and changing the time did not help with that, it is still dark at 6:30!
+The change of time depressed me a bit because now there is no way for me to leave work when it’s still light.
+Also since coming back, I started exercising again which means getting up at 6:30, and changing the time did not help with that, it is still dark at 6:30!
 But at least I get endorphins dose from the exercise.
-So all is well, routine is coming back, which in this case is a good thing.
+So all is well, the routine is coming back, which in this case is a good thing.

 One of the nicest things about October was my bookshop-crawl aka complete madness.
 It did help me settle back in London after my travels and to start liking it again.
 Also buying 21 new books did help me read more, I just cannot wait to read them all, so I make time for it.

 How was your October?
 How are you preparing for the festive season?

 65. When I Hit You: Or the Portrait of a Writer as a Young Wife – Meena Kandasamy (r)

 64. The Right Amount of Panic: How women trade freedom for safety – F. Vera-Gray (r)

 63. A Question of Blood – Ian Rankin